 - Solar/geothermal energy products, for example solar electricity, solar water heaters and geothermal heat pumps

 Yes, there’s a lifetime restriction of $500 per home.
-This means if you have claimed this incentive in past years, you should decrease any credit you claimed earlier.
+This means if you have claimed this incentive in prior years, you are required to lower any credit you claimed earlier.

-If you have claimed the top amount, you won’t qualify for any other incentives through this expansion.
+If you have claimed the top amount, you won’t qualify for any extra reductions through this continuation.

-Credits have a limit for certain qualified equipment:
+Credits have a limit for a few qualified solutions: